ybw0014/mc-plugin-docs/docs/infinity-expansion-2/tools/vein-miner-rune.md

 ## Supported Blocks

-Check the [source code](https://github.com/GuizhanCraft/InfinityExpansion2/blob/master/src/main/kotlin/net/guizhanss/infinityexpansion2/implementation/items/tools/VeinMinerRune.kt#L24).
+Check the [source code](https://github.com/GuizhanCraft/InfinityExpansion2/blob/master/src/main/resources/tags/vein_miner_blocks.json) here.
 Any vanilla block whose Material name contains one of the strings in the list will be supported.